HorusSoftwareUY/MaterialDesignControlsPlugin/MaterialButtonControl.md

 <br/>

 ### Property ActivityIndicatorSize:
-This property is to set a view with a custom busy indicator.
+This property is to set the size to the busy indicator.
 <br/>

 ### Property Padding: